ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Pure, holy simplicity confounds all the wisdom of this world and the wisdom of the flesh."
+  "To be fully alive, fully human, and completely awake is to be continually thrown out of the nest."
-<br>— Francis of Assisi
+<br>— Pema Chödrön
 </blockquote>
 </h3>